Three Days in Adelaide

 One more spot for drinks you can’t miss is the West End precinct.
 A fresh alternative to the East End, Peel Street and Leigh Street are places to be on Friday/Saturday nights in Adelaide, with quirky bars around the corner from the city’s nightlife strip, Hindley Street.
 Pink Moon Saloon is a great starting point.

 If you prefer different thrills, check out Adelaide Gaol at night with a ghost tour.
-Our friends at Lantern Ghost Tours do an excellent job of those!
+Lantern Ghost Tours do an excellent job of those!
 It’s also open during the day if you’d rather do a self-guided exploration.

 Think you’ll need a week in Adelaide?
-Read our thoughts here.
+You probably will.
+Read our thoughts here!